TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 Bacteroides51.faa       Bacteroides51.faa.phr  Bacteroides51.faa.pjs  Bacteroides51.faa.psq  Bacteroides51.faa.pto
 ```

-And now lets run the BLAST,as we want to search for protein in a protein database the command we need to use is BLASTP:
+And now lets run the BLAST.
+As we want to search for protein in a protein database the command we need to use is BLASTP:

 ```bash
 blastp -query amylase.Bgramini.fasta -db Bacteroides51.faa -dbsize 1000000000 -max_target_seqs 1 -outfmt 6 -num_threads $SLURM_CPUS_ON_NODE -out amylase.Bgramini.fasta.blastp.out